Updating Your Arts & Crafts House?

 In the early part of the Arts & Crafts era, the bath was merely a continuation of the Victorian bathroom with its stand-alone claw-foot tub and wall-mounted lavatory sink.
 This was often a very monochromatic room — with a subway tile wainscot, white floor tile and painted white wood trim.

-Most Arts & Crafts bathrooms were small.
-A bathroom was considered a utility area, made as small as possible to as to not take away space from more important rooms.
+A bathroom in the early 1900s was considered a utility area, made as compact as possible preserving space for more important rooms.
 It was made just as large as it needed to be, and no larger.
-Still, as the century moved on, they became increasingly refined, bright and cheerful spaces, especially after Crane Plumbing's introduction of pastel fixtures in ensembles of matching sinks, toilets and bathtubs in the 1920s.
+By the end of the era, they were approaching the 5' x 7' dimensions of the minimalist Post-War bath.
+Still, as the century moved on, baths became increasingly refined, bright and cheerful spaces, especially after Crane Plumbing's introduction of pastel fixtures in ensembles of matching sinks, toilets and bathtubs in the 1920s.

 Fixtures & Fittings